houskan/CILlitbang/README.md

         ├── mask_to_submission.py                     - Provided code to create submission file from binary mask └── submission_to_mask.py                     - Provided code to create binary mask from submission file
 ```
+## Images
+All training and validation images are from the chicago dataset from https://zenodo.org/record/1154821#.XyPssSgzaUk.
+Out of the total 221 images, 100 have been provided for the project and 121 have been selected by us.
+They all have been thoroughly investigated to not contain any parts of the test images.

 ## Getting Started
 ### Prerequisites